thinkshout/thinkshout/_case_studies/ncyl.md

   image: /assets/images/ts_redesign/case-studies/ncyl/ncyl-hero.jpg
   type: "National Center for Youth Law"
   client: "National Center for Youth Law"
-  description: "A new system for safeguarding America’s most vulnerable youth in our schools."
+  description: "A new application for safeguarding America’s most vulnerable youth in our schools."

 cs-header:
   header-image: /assets/images/ts_redesign/case-studies/ncyl/ncyl-hero.jpg
   client: "National Center for Youth Law"
-  title: "A new system for safeguarding America’s most vulnerable youth in our schools."
+  title: "A new application for safeguarding America’s most vulnerable youth in our schools."

 cs-intro:
   type: "A Drupal 8 Platform for Success"